TACC-Cloud/agave-docs/docs/agave/documentation/user-guide/app-management-tutorial/_publishing-apps-for-public-use.rst

 Admins create a public version of the app :raw-html-m2r:`<a name="admins-create-a-public-version-of-the-app">&nbsp;</a>`
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Once the app is vetted, your tenant admins will tell Agave to publish the app.
+Once the app is vetted, your tenant admins will tell Tapis to publish the app.
 This can be done with a single call the the Apps API.
 An example of publishing the ``demo-pyplot-demo-advanced-0.1.0`` app from our :raw-html-m2r:`<a href="http://agaveapi.co/documentation/tutorials/app-management-tutorial/" title="App Management Tutorial">App Management Tutorial</a>` is shown below.

 .. code-block:: shell